HologramEducation/hologram-node/README.md

 ```
 var Hologram = require('hologram-node');

-var HologramAPI = Hologram("Your api key from the dashboard.", {
+var HologramAPI = Hologram("Your API key from the dashboard", {
   orgid: "Your orgId from the dashboard"
 });
 ```